-The Chief Executive Officer is the only employee of the District
+The Chief Executive Officer (CEO) is the only employee of the District

-who is hired directly by the Washington Township Health Care District Board of
+who is hired directly by the Washington Township Health Care District

-considers data provided by an independent health care compensation consultant, Integrated Healthcare
+by an independent health care compensation consultant, Integrated Healthcare

-Strategies/Arthur J. Gallagher & Company, and
+Strategies/Arthur J. Gallagher & Company (IHS), and any other factors

 The District has a long-standing philosophy of wage parity for all employees,

 which includes the CEO.
 Wage parity means the CEO is not paid at the top

 of the scale nor compensated towards the bottom.
 The District’s

 compensation philosophy of marketplace parity establishes a base salary